Byron Allen: Career

-Comedian Jimmie Walker saw Allen's stand-up act and invited the 14-year-old comedian to join his comedy writing team alongside promising young comedians Jay Leno and David Letterman.
-In 1979 at the age of 18, Allen made his television debut on The Tonight Show Starring Johnny Carson, becoming the youngest comedian to ever perform on the show; he used the appearance to learn more about the television industry.

-Following his appearance on The Tonight Show, NBC cast Allen as a host and reporter for Real People—his first role on a network prime time program.
+Comedian Jimmie Walker saw Allen's stand-up act and invited the 14-year-old comedian to join his writing team alongside promising young comedians Jay Leno and David Letterman.
+In 1979, at the age of 18, Allen made his television debut on The Tonight Show Starring Johnny Carson, becoming the youngest comedian to ever perform on the show.
+Following the appearance, Allen accepted an offer from NBC to become a co-host for Real People—his first role on a network prime time program.
 Allen co-wrote and co-starred in the 1988 CBS television film Case Closed, hosted the syndicated late-night talk show The Byron Allen Show from 1989 to 1992, and toured as an opening act for musicians such as Dolly Parton, Gladys Knight, Lionel Richie, and The Pointer Sisters.

-In 1993, Allen established a production company known as CF Entertainment, which would be devoted to producing low-cost non-fiction television programming; its first program would be the syndicated talk show Entertainers with Byron Allen, which featured Allen interviewing celebrities.
+In 1993, Allen established a production company known as CF Entertainment, which would be devoted to producing low-cost, non-fiction television programming; its first program would be the syndicated talk show Entertainers with Byron Allen, which featured Allen interviewing celebrities.
 The interviews were filmed at hotel press junkets for upcoming films, using equipment set up by their distributors for use by the media; this allowed Allen to produce the show on a relatively small budget.
 Allen distributed the program under a bartered model, in which it would be offered to stations at no cost, with revenue sharing on advertising sales.
 The business model was not initially successful, resulting in Allen's home facing multiple foreclosures, and at one point losing telephone service—requiring him to conduct business via a payphone.